 - Apply for Beta

-The Webinar, titled “Integrating wireless charging” will focus on how to integrate Wi-Charge wireless energy modules into products.
+The Webinar, titled “Integrating wireless charging” focused on how to integrate Wi-Charge wireless energy modules into products.
 It featured Ori Mor, Vice President Research and Development and Yuval Boger, Chief Marketing Officer, both from Wi-Charge.

 The agenda included: